arsalan0c/dafny-programs/verification.md

 For stmts’ and Post’, each occurrence of a variable from gs inside an old expression is replaced by the corresponding variable from gs.
 Then, every *old(E)* is replaced by E. This obtains the pre-state value of a variable if it is in the modifies clause.
 Otherwise, it obtains the current value of the variable.

 Let *Axs* denote the conjunction of axioms in the program.
-The verification condition for the procedure is represented by:
+The single verification condition for the procedure is represented by:
 ```
 Axs => wp[Impl, true] // under the given axioms, the implementation executes correctly
 ```

 ## Translating Dafny to Boogie
+Dafny source code is translated into Boogie to provide an intermediate representation that is then translated into logical formulas. <br />
+The intermediate representation:
+ - encodes the source program’s constructs in terms of primitive program constructs
+ - inserts properties that are guaranteed to hold in any execution of the source program
+ - describes the conditions that need to hold in order for the program to be considered correct

+By separating the task into two steps, generating verification conditions is simplified.

 Grammar of a Dafny program:
 ```